PA bakery claims cookie sales have predicted past presidential elections — and here's how it looks for 2020

 Lochel’s is now instituting a six-cookie limit for all walk-in customers.
 The bakery has further announced that it would only accept advance orders of 100 cookies or more.

 That’s not to say the bakers aren’t happy to oblige customers near and far.
-Lochel’s is currently shipping the cookies to states all over the country, and Kathleen credits their popularity to both “word-of-mouth and social media,” according to the Bucks County Courier Times.
+Lochel’s is currently shipping the cookies to states all over the country, and Kathleen credits their popularity to both word-of-mouth and social media.

 CLICK HERE TO SIGN UP FOR OUR LIFESTYLE NEWSLETTER